plenigo/plenigo.github.io/pages/custom_integration/app_management.md

 $appsData = AppManagementService::getCustomerApps("customerId");
 ```

-## Query customer application ids (companies and third parties can do this) without SDKs
+## Query customer application ids without SDKs

 Another possibility to query customer application ids - can be a direct call to our REST API:

 * [Get all customer apps](https://api.plenigo.com/#!/app_management/verifyCustomerAppAccess)

-## Remove an application id for a customer(only companies can do this) with SDKs
+## Remove an application id for a customer

 As a company, if you would like to remove a customer application id, you can do this with the Application management service.